microsoft/fast/CONTRIBUTING.md

 If you'd like to contribute by fixing a bug, implementing a feature, or even correcting typos in our documentation, you'll want to submit a pull request.
 Before submitting a pull request, be sure to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) your branch from master.
 Do not use ``git merge`` or the *merge* button provided by GitHub.

+### Merging a pull request

+If you are merging a pull request, be sure to use the pull request title as the commit title.
+The title should follow the [conventional commit guidelines](https://www.conventionalcommits.org/).
+It is recommended that if you are merging in pull requests regularly that you add a browser extension that will auto-correct the title for you.

 ### Documenting breaking changes

 Make sure to document the migration strategy in a `MIGRATION.md` file in the package(s) that has breaking changes, eg. `packages/fast-components-styles-msft/MIGRATION.md`.